 Use this cranberry gin in any cocktail that calls for gin for a burst of cranberry flavor!

-- cranberry gin & tonic - a gin and tonic is an easy cocktail to make— you don’t even need to break out a cocktail shaker!
-It’s a classic gin coctkail using gin, tonic water, and sometimes citrus or simple syrup.
+- cranberry gin & tonic – a gin and tonic is an easy cocktail to make— you don’t even need to break out a cocktail shaker!
+It’s a classic gin cocktail using gin, tonic water, and sometimes citrus or simple syrup.
 Make it your own by using lime juice, lemon juice, or even adding an infused syrup like this cranberry simple syrup or this cardamom simple syrup.

-desserts & baking
+cooking & baking

-One of the lesser known ways to use alcohol is in baking and desserts!
+One of the lesser-known ways to use alcohol is in baking and desserts!
 Rum cake is one of the more popular liquor-soaked cakes, but you can glaze any cake with this cranberry gin for a seasonal spin on dessert.
 This would be especially great around the winter holidays!

 - cranberry gin “tiramisu” - tiramisu is a trifle-style layered dessert that is traditionally flavored with rum, congnac, or ameretto.
 This gin would be wonderful to use in a layered trifle of lady-fingers, jam, and pastry cream!